broadinstitute/wot/docs/cli_documentation.md

-The convergence of the calculation of the transport maps can be accelerated by gradually increasing the entropy regularization parameter &epsilon;.
-Iteration count is thus split between those that use a scaled &epsilon; (scaling iterations) and those that use the final value of &epsilon; (extra iterations).
+The convergence of the calculation of the transport maps can be accelerated by gradually increasing the entropy regularization parameter epsilon.
+Iteration count is thus split between those that use a scaled epsilon (scaling iterations) and those that use the final value of epsilon (extra iterations).

 By default, **wot** performs 3000 scaling iterations and 1000 extra iterations.
 While this is acceptable to ensure convergence in all cases when computing